3 Ways to Find Column Index Number in Excel

 Often we have to work with datasheets with numerous columns.
-I am frequently asked the question that how to find the column index number in a worksheet.
-Now, what is Column Index Number?
+I am frequently asked the question of how to find the column index number in a worksheet while using vertical lookup?
+Now, what is Column Index Number in Excel in case of vlookup or vertical lookup?
 In a simplified way, it is the position number of a column in a referred data table.
-Now, I’m going to show you 3 easy means to find a column index number in Excel.
+Now, I’m going to show you 3 easy means to find a column index number in Excel vlookup.

 Introduction to the Dataset